When Can We Answer Queries Using Result-Bounded Data Interfaces?: Introduction

-\begin{example} The~$\udaccess$ method in Example~\ref{ex:simple} may have a result bound, e.g., it may return at most 100 entries.
-If this is the case, then the plan of Example~\ref{exa:plani} is not equivalent to~$Q_1$ as it may miss some result tuples. \end{example}
+\begin{exa} The~$\udaccess$ method in Example~\ref{ex:simple} may have a result bound, e.g., it may return at most 100 entries.
+If this is the case, then the plan of Example~\ref{exa:plani} is not equivalent to~$Q_1$ as it may miss some result tuples. \end{exa}

 Result-bounded methods make it very challenging to reformulate queries.
 Indeed, they are \emph{nondeterministic}: if the number of results is more than the result bound, then the Web service only returns a subset of results, usually according to unknown criteria.
 For this reason, it is not even clear whether result-bounded methods can be useful at all to answer queries in a complete way.
 However, this may be the case: